andriylak/binary_tree/README.md

 This repository contains implementation of binary tree and basic functions for them:

 DFSandBFS.py:
-  - DFS(tree) : implementation of DFS
+  - DFS(tree) : implementation of DFS on binary trees
-  - BFS(tree) : implementation of BFS
+  - BFS(tree) : implementation of BFS on binary trees

 BinaryTree.py:
   - TraversPreOrder(tree) : traverses the tree in the order: Node → Left Child → Right Child.